 Learn more about the findings of the Success in the New Economy here.

 Just like the “Success in the New Economy” video shared we need to change our thinking.
-The claim that you can make more earnings with a higher education is an incomplete and inaccurate message.
+They claim that you can make more earnings with higher education is an incomplete and inaccurate message.
 From an economic perspective, parents and students and those seeking a new career are now realizing it is an inefficient investment of time and money in pursuit of a bachelor’s degree.
 Many have come to find out that the degree they pursued was not necessary to acquire the job they need.
 In addition, there are too many going to college and getting a bachelor’s degree.
 We’ve become an imbalanced labor force.

 High-Demand Occupations In Our Area

-The key to student success is aligning your interest and goals to the in-demand jobs and careers in the local economy.
+The key to student success is aligning your interests and goals to the in-demand jobs and careers in the local economy.
 WHSV TV3 has launched an InDemand Local Career Opportunities Campaign that demonstrates the high-demand jobs and aligning the training needed to be successful.
 Here is an example of just a few high-demand professions and Fast-Track Career Training Programs available: